bcgov/digital-trust-toolkit/applications/application-Envirochem.md

 TBD

 ## 2.5.
 Business Requirements

-*These are the requirements governing the business model(s) and business rules to be followed by the trust community.
-Controlled documents in this category:*
-*1. SHOULD clearly explain any exchange(s) of value between trust community members governed by the GF.*
-*2. SHOULD define the policies and/or rules governing how and when these exchanges of value take place.*
-*3. SHOULD define the requirements for the use of any decision support systems.*
-*4. SHOULD define how all trust community members will be held accountable for their actions in these exchanges.*
-*5. SHOULD define how the governing authority, administering authority, and the GF are sustainable under these requirements.*

 1. Envirochem MUST send an invitation to the other business entity via email to initiate the exchange of information.
 2. The receiving party MUST accept invitation in order to establish a secure connection.